timothygmitchell/Classification_Using_High_Dimensional_Cancer_Data/README.md

 # Classification-High-Dimensional-Cancer-Data

-This repository contains code as well as a formal PDF report summarizing findings.
+This repository contains code and a formal PDF report for my Multivariate Analysis final project.
 Here I analyze high-dimensional cancer data in a data set containing 569 observations of 30 features.
-Each observation represents a tumor sample from a benign or malignant breast cancer tumor.
+Each observation represents a benign or malignant breast cancer tumor.

 I implement a variety of methods in multivariate analysis, including classification (quadratic discriminant analysis and random forests), dimension reduction (PCA), and inference of mean vectors.